adamsardar/stoneTrees/README.md

 The default solver in the package is `lpSolve`.
 However, empirical observation leads to the suggestion of using [Rglpk](https://cran.r-project.org/web/packages/Rglpk/index.html) or, better yet, [Rcplex](https://cran.r-project.org/web/packages/Rcplex/index.html).
 The installation of these last two packages, whilst relatively simple, are sufficiently complex to affect the solver reccomendation.

 `Rglpk` can be easily installed.
-On linux install the glpk-dev package (`apt install libglpk-dev`); on mac you can use port (`port install glpk`) and on Windows you can [follow the community install guild](http://winglpk.sourceforge.net/).
+On linux install the glpk-dev package (`apt install libglpk-dev`); on mac you can use brew (`brew install glpk`) and on Windows you can [follow the community install guild](http://winglpk.sourceforge.net/).
 Following that `> install.packages("Rglpk")` should work.

 ## Usage

-Problems are constructed using the $new method of the appropriate instatialisation and then a collector method is called.
-For the base Steiner tree or MWCS problem (or a blend of the two), this is nodeCentricSteinerTreeProblem$new() followed by $findSingleSteinerSolution():
+Problems are constructed using the $new method of the appropriate problem class and then a collector method is called.
+For the base Steiner tree or MWCS problem (or a blend of the two), this is nodeCentricSteinerTreeProblem$new() followed by $findSingleSteinerSolution().

-Using a test dataset that comes with the package: `lymphomaGraph`, which is a MWCS problem.
-It has a node score attribute detailing prizes/costs of node inclusion:
+By way of exampe, look at the `lymphoma` test dataset that comes with the package.
+It is a MWCS problem; a graph with node score attributes detailing prizes/costs of node inclusion:

 ```
 library(igraph)